.jpg)

 Member, The Emerging Translators Network (ETN)

 Harland translates literature, philosophy, and everything in-between, but she is particularly passionate about translating pre-Nahda and (post)modern Arabic poems that have been forgotten or understated in English translation.
 Her critical writings and translations have appeared in a broad range of international publications, including the British National Centre for Writing's Emerging Literary Translators Anthology (2022), The Massachusetts Review, Modern Poetry in Translation, ArabLit Quarterly, Y'alla: A Texan Journal of Middle Eastern Literature, Ancient Exchanges, Jadaliyya, and Medievalists.
-Her non-literary and commercial translations include texts on philosophy, art, geopolitics, economy, sustainability, and higher education.